 Return to: Programs of Study

+Purpose

-Graduates of the Dental Hygiene Program are prepared to become credentialed and licensed as a Registered Dental Hygienist (RDH) after successful completion of the written National Board Dental Hygiene Examination, a regional clinical examination, and application for state licensure.
-Dental hygienists are oral health professionals who focus on preventing and treating oral diseases- both to protect teeth and gums, and also to protect patients' total health.
+Graduates of the Dental Hygiene, AS program are prepared to become credentialed and licensed as a Registered Dental Hygienist (RDH) after successful completion of the written National Board Dental Hygiene Examination, a regional clinical examination, and application for state licensure.
+Dental hygienists are oral health professionals who focus on preventing and treating oral diseases, both to protect teeth and gums, and to protect patients' total health.
 In addition to treating patients directly, dental hygienists may also work as educators, researchers, and administrators.

-Each state has its own specific regulations and the range of services performed by dental hygienists varies from one state to another.
+Each state has its own specific regulations, and the range of services performed by dental hygienists varies from one state to another.
 As part of dental hygiene services, dental hygienists may:

 perform oral health care assessments that include the review of patients' health history, dental charting, oral cancer screening, and evaluation of gum disease / health